liuzhousi/FPGC4/Documentation/docs/progress.md

 - Created SPI flash programmer, removing the need for an external one
 - Assembled new PCB

+## TODO since new PCB
+Things I need/want to fix/do since PCB v2 (has duplicates with Future plans)

+- Update libraries for new memory map
+- Write system test code in C, that tests all I/O and functionality
+- Different SPI speeds for different modules (25MHz for W5500 and SPI flash)
+- Implement true GPIO (Stabilize GPIO when module)
+- Stabilize PS/2 input
+- Add all signals to gtkwave for simulation
+- Make pictures for documentation

 ## Future plans
 These are kinda ordered based on priority